Jamaica Travel Information

-Although generally safe, the tap water can cause stomach upsets and visitors are advised to drink bottled water if on short trips.
-Private medical facilities are of a reasonable standard but can vary throughout the island, and facilities are limited outside Kingston and Montego Bay.
-Medical treatment can be expensive so insurance is advised.
-If you require prescription medication it is best to take it with you, with a signed and dated letter from your doctor naming the medication and explaining why you need it.
+While generally safe, the tap water can cause stomach upsets and visitors are advised to drink bottled water if on short trips.
+Private medical facilities are of a reasonable standard but can vary throughout the island, with facilities limited outside Kingston and Montego Bay.
+Medical treatment can be expensive so travel insurance is advised.
+If you require prescription medication, it's best to take it with you with a signed and dated letter from your doctor naming the medication and explaining why you need it.

 Our Travel Expert